FDA Approves ZYN Nicotine Pouches For Sale, Restricts Ads Targeting Teens

 ZYN submitted a study showing a significant number of adults who smoke cigarettes or smokeless tobacco products switched entirely to the nicotine pouches, according to the FDA.
 The federal agency also said ZYN showed that the pouches can help adults who use more dangerous forms of tobacco.

 The FDA's review also focused on children's exposure to ZYN, given the growing sales of nicotine pouches in recent years.
-The products have spread in popularity among teens due in part to social media trends.
+The products have been seen in some social media trends, raising concerns about teen use.

 The 2024 National Youth Tobacco Survey reported that just 1.8 percent of U.S. middle and high school students currently use nicotine pouches.